Fred-B-Berendse/ipeds_library/IpedsTable.md

     Returns the last n rows of the Dataframe
 ### update_columns(self)
     Updates `self.df.columns` and `self.columns` with trimmed and lowercase column names
+### rename_columns(self, name_dict)
+    Renames columns using a name dictionary.
+Keys of the name dictionary contain old column names.
+Values of the dictionary are the new column names.
 ### keep_columns(self, column_list)
     Drops from the DataFrame columns in the list `column_list`
 ### drop_columns(self, column_list)